bleachchyxo/VirtualMachine/VMGuide.md

     error: failed to connect to the hypervisor
     error: Cannot recv data: Connection reset by peer

-Truns out I just need to run the  command as root.
+Truns out I just need to run the  command as root or can use one of these two commands, both are basically the same:

+    /etc/init.d/libvirtd status
+or
+    rc-service libvirtd status